 - Authorization to Disclose Information to the SSA

 The Reconsideration Report is the form that presents new information concerning your original claim, while the Authorization to Disclose Information to the SSA is a medical release form.

-The Most Important Tip: Work with a Social Security Attorney
+4. Work with a Social Security Attorney

 Because a reconsideration appeal goes through the same review channel as the original SSDI claim, the chances of getting your disability appeal approved by the SSA are not good.
 In fact, a report released by the SSA stated the agency denied 87 percent of all cases heard during the first stage of the appeals process in 2018.
 One of the most effective ways to improve your chances during reconsideration is by hiring a state-licensed Social Security lawyer.